In many developing countries beekeepers lack the assistance that they need. And yet by neglecting bees, we are risking the planet’s biodiversity.

 "My name is Prosper Agbeti from Ghana.
 I was born to a low-income family.
 After completing junior high school, I was left to find some work on the street of Accra, the capital city of Ghana, selling ice cream and water to make a living and help my parents.
 One day, I met a man who told me to take up beekeeping, since it is a lucrative job.
 The next day, he taught me how to colonise bees, protect myself from bee stings, and harvest and process honey.
 Since then I have set up 20 sets of long stroth bee hives in the Volta region of Ghana.
 I am currently training people in the rural areas of Ghana.
 Through beekeeping I have completed my high school education without my parents assistance.
-I am also reading more information on bees and am the manager of Bees for Development, Ghana.
+I am also reading more information on bees.
 I want to establish branches throughout Ghana"

 Prosper Agbeti, Ghana 2010